The St. John’s International Women’s Film Festival (SJIWFF) is one of the longest running women’s film festivals in the world.

 Support the development of the local film community through promotion, exhibition, market access, professional development and training opportunities and grants.

 Our mission is to increase the awareness of women’s contributions to the film, television and interactive industries, and to provide integral services to these local industries.
 This includes training young and emerging filmmakers, as well as providing professional development opportunities to our more senior filmmakers, producers and creators.
 We aim to entertain audiences with a wide variety of engaging, thought-provoking, multi-genre films from here and from around the world, and to showcase St. John’s and the province of Newfoundland and Labrador on an international stage.

-Locally, we’ve been recognized by readers of The Overcast, St. John’s cultural newspaper, in it’s annual Best of St. John’s awards.
-The St. John's International Women's Film Festival has won Most Valuable Player in the Local Film and Television Industry (2015-2017) as well as Best Local Arts Event (2017).
+In February of 2019, USA Today named us as one of the Top Ten Film Festivals Worth Travelling For.
+The Newfoundland and Labrador Arts Council named the Festival as the 2018 Hall Of Honour Inductee, in recognition of a distinguished lifetime contribution to the cultural life of Newfoundland and Labrador.
+We’ve been recognized by readers of The Overcast, St. John’s cultural newspaper, in their annual Best of St. John’s awards.
+The St. John's International Women's Film Festival has won Most Valuable Player in the Local Film and Television Industry (2015-2018) as well as Best Local Arts Event (2017).

 Recent national support includes the St. John’s International Women’s Film Festival receiving national recognition from Telefilm Canada in 2016 for our work toward gender parity.
 In addition, Women in Film and Television Vancouver awarded us with the Please Adjust Your Set Award in 2014 for our outstanding leadership in the Canadian movement for gender diversity in the film industry.

 "I decided to attend the festival because having my film selected is a game changer for me.
 It opens doors to funding possibilities now that I have directed a film that has been accepted to an international film festival."